 Left untreated, addiction can be deadly.
-Getting sober can save your life, improve your relationships, and end the cycle of hopelessness addiction spurs.
+Choosing recovery can save your life, improve your relationships, and end the cycle of hopelessness addiction spurs.
 Choosing between outpatient and inpatient treatment can be difficult.
 Here's how to choose which option is right for you.

 Outpatient vs. Inpatient Addiction Treatment